Federal judge weighs felon voting rights in Florida

 With Florida’s record as a key political battleground, the case’s outcome — and the outcomes of other Florida voting rights disputes — will attract widespread interest as the nation gears up for the 2020 presidential elections.

-Throughout the proceedings, Hinkle appeared sympathetic to thousands of former felons whose voting rights remain in limbo because of the financial requirements that were imposed earlier this year by the state’s Republican-controlled Legislature and later signed into law by Gov. Ron DeSantis.
+Throughout the proceedings, Hinkle appeared sympathetic to thousands of former prisoners whose voting rights remain in limbo because of the financial requirements that were imposed earlier this year by the state’s Republican-controlled Legislature and later signed into law by Gov. Ron DeSantis.

-About two dozen lawyers filled Hinkle’s courtroom in Tallahassee, including a phalanx of attorneys arriving from New York and Washington to represent former felons who say the state is wrongly barring them from voting because of financial debts.
+About two dozen lawyers filled Hinkle’s courtroom in Tallahassee, including a phalanx of attorneys arriving from New York and Washington to represent former prisoners who say the state is wrongly barring them from voting because of financial debts.

+Florida holds its presidential primary on March 17.
+It’s unlikely that felons now barred from voting will be able to participate unless judges like Hinkle intervene or if Florida lawmakers have a change of heart.
+If not, the case is expected to drag for many months, if not years.
+Regardless of his ruling on a temporary injunction against the state, a full trial to consider the merits of the law isn’t scheduled until April.

-By some counts, more than a fourth of the 1.4 million former felons who were given the right to vote under the constitutional amendment known as Amendment 4 cannot vote until they pay off fines, restitution, fees and other financial obligations related to their felony convictions.
+By some counts, more than a fourth of the 1.4 million former inmates who were given the right to vote under the constitutional amendment known as Amendment 4 cannot vote until they pay off fines, restitution, fees and other financial obligations related to their felony convictions.

-On Tuesday, Hinkle pointedly asked if the repayment requirement constituted a de facto poll tax on former felons who cannot afford to pay off their financial debts.
-And he took issue with new voter registration forms that ask about a person’s criminal history, which he said seemed designed to scare former felons from registering to vote.
+On Tuesday, Hinkle pointedly asked if the repayment requirement constituted a de facto poll tax on ex-prisoners who cannot afford to pay off their financial debts.
+And he took issue with new voter registration forms that ask about a person’s criminal history, which he said seemed designed to scare ex-prisoners from registering to vote.

 Still, Hinkle said he had not decided whether to issue a temporary injunction against the legislatively imposed voting rules.